rexdex/recompiler/readme.md

         Variant   vr97:  ------00 00100001 00001*-- --*-**11
 ```

-## Abstract instruction
+## Abstract instructions

-The result of disassembly process is an "unpacked instruction".
-The most useful thing is that the opcode and operands are unpacked so an easy "ToString" method can be written for presentation purposes.
+The result of disassembly process is an unpacked instruction.
+The most useful thing is that the opcode and operands are unpacked so an easy `ToString` method can be written for presentation purposes.
 Surprisingly, this structure captures a lot of quirks of not only the PowerPC instructions but Intel as well.
-On PowerPC the operand type is closely related to the particular instruction type (add vs addi, etc).
-On Intel this is not the case and the same instruction (add) may be used with immediate value as well as memory location, etc. To capture this generalization the Operand structure is introduced.
+On PowerPC the operand type is closely related to the particular instruction type (`add` vs `addi`, etc).
+On Intel this is not the case and the same instruction (`add`) may be used with immediate value as well as memory location, etc. To capture this generalization the `Operand` structure is introduced.

 ```c++
 class  Instruction